iann0036/tf-cfn-provider/docs/providers/bigip/SysIapp.md

 # Terraform::BIGIP::SysIapp

-`bigip_sys_iapp` resource helps you to deploy Application Services template that can be used to automate and orchestrate Layer 4-7 applications service deployments using F5 Network.
+`Terraform::BIGIP::SysIapp` resource helps you to deploy Application Services template that can be used to automate and orchestrate Layer 4-7 applications service deployments using F5 Network.

 ## Properties

-TBC
+`Name` -  Name of the iApp.

+`Jsonfile` - Refer to the Json file which will be deployed on F5 BIG-IP.

 ## See Also